CZ-NIC/knot-resolver/doc/config-overview.rst

         'notice'
         > -- the previous line without > character is output from log_level() command

-Following example demontrates how to interactivelly list all currently loaded modules, and includes multi-line output:
+Following example demonstrates how to interactivelly list all currently loaded modules, and includes multi-line output:

 .. code-block:: lua